YogeshPednekar50/vrealize-developer-tools/wiki/Using-the-VS-Code-Extension.md

 </profile>
 ```

-Once vRealize Developer Tools extension is activated in VS Code, on the bottom left corner of the status bar, an idicator is shown if there is no currently active profile.
+Once vRealize Developer Tools extension is activated in VS Code, on the bottom left corner of the status bar, an indicator is shown if there is no currently active profile.

 ![Missing profile](./images/no-profile.png)